 In addition to a superb dining scene, there are numerous coffee shops, breweries and cideries to fill your heart’s content.
 Some even offer tours, which often come with ample samples.
 Win, win.
 Best part?
 Many of these culinary delights can be enjoyed at the numerous patios that keep popping up all over the city.
 We do love our patios here.

-Arts and culture scene
+Enjoy the arts and culture scene

 There seems to be no shortage of festivals in Toronto throughout the year.
 There are about 80 of them, including more than 30 run by the city.
 From annual staples to seasonal specialties, there is something to celebrate almost every weekend.
 From things like jazz festivals, multi-cultural celebrations, drink and food festivals, marathons, concerts, parades and various block parties, the hardest part is deciding where to go.
 So, when you know you will travel to Toronto, make sure to look up what’s on and to make sure you don’t miss a great show.

 Some of the largest include the Scotiabank Nuit Blanche, TIFF, Winterlicious and Summerlicious, and Doors Open Toronto.
-Toronto is also home to Carabana, a festival celebrating Caribbean culture, North America’s largest one-day parade, as well as Pride Parade, one of the largest Pride celebrations in the world.
+Toronto is also home to Caribana, a festival celebrating Caribbean culture, North America’s largest one-day parade, as well as the Pride Parade, one of the largest Pride celebrations in the world.
 Each brings over a million visitors to the city.

 As Canada’s only city with representation in seven major league sports, Toronto is a sports paradise.
-There are numerous team, professional and amateur, with various records of accomplishment behind them.
+There are numerous teams, professional and amateur, with various records of accomplishment behind them.
 No matter how good or bad the team is, the fan base behind it is almost fanatical.
 We take our sports seriously here.
 We celebrate the victories and losses deeply and usually through social media to let our collective feelings known.

 Here you will also find 52 outdoor skating rings, tennis, basketball and other courts, as well as public pools, beaches and skate parks.
 There are many options for keeping active in the city throughout the year.